-If you have been thinking about a career change, you love helping people and you’re interested in health and medicine, consider looking into medical assisting jobs.
+If you have been thinking about a career change, you love helping people and you are interested in health and medicine, consider looking into medical assisting jobs in Florida.
 Life as a medical assistant is often busy, challenging, and at times difficult, but one thing it can never be is boring.
-If you’re ready for a better career, a career that is meaningful, then you are ready for a career in health care.
+If you are ready for a better career, a career that is meaningful, then you are ready for a career in health care.

-Medical assistants perform a variety of tasks in medical offices, including administrative tasks like filing paperwork and making a schedule, to clinical tasks like taking patient vital signs and assisting doctors during exams and procedures.
-These professionals have been trained in medical assistant programs and have the credentials necessary to work directly with patients.
+Medical assistants perform a variety of tasks in medical offices across Florida, including administrative tasks like filing paperwork and making a schedule, to clinical tasks like taking patient vital signs and assisting doctors during exams and procedures.
+These professionals are trained in medical assistant programs and have the credentials necessary to work directly with patients.

 To help you figure out if medical assisting jobs are right for your future career, consider what a typical person does on the job on a typical day.
 From checking outpatient charts and planning the rest of the day to taking care of files and other administrative work to holding the hand of a scared patient, the daily duties of a medical assistant are varied and never boring.